glittershark/vim-hare/README.md

 obviously this won't work on a per-project basis.

 Another caveat, [mentioned in the hare docs][ghc-version], is that HaRe doesn't like GHC versions before 7.10.2.
-Make sure you're running 7.10.2 at a system level and also at a per-project level.
+Make sure you're running 7.10.2 or greater at a system level and also at a per-project level.

 [ghc-version]: https://github.com/alanz/HaRe#limitations